IQ classification: Classification of low IQ

 The earliest terms for classifying individuals of low intelligence were medical or legal terms that preceded the development of IQ testing.
 The legal system recognized a concept of some individuals being so cognitively impaired that they were not responsible for criminal behavior.
 Medical doctors sometimes encountered adult patients who could not live independently, being unable to take care of their own daily living needs.
 Various terms were used to attempt to classify individuals with varying degrees of intellectual disability.
 Many of the earliest terms are now considered extremely offensive.

-In current medical diagnosis, IQ scores alone are not conclusive for a finding of intellectual disability.
-Recently adopted diagnostic standards place the major emphasis on the adaptive behavior of each individual, with IQ score just being one factor in diagnosis in addition to adaptive behavior scales, and no category of intellectual disability being defined primarily by IQ scores.
+In modern medical diagnosis, IQ scores alone are not conclusive for a finding of intellectual disability.
+Recently adopted diagnostic standards place the major emphasis on the adaptive behavior of each individual, with IQ score a factor in diagnosis in addition to adaptive behavior scales.
+Some advocate for no category of intellectual disability to be defined primarily by IQ scores.
 Psychologists point out that evidence from IQ testing should always be used with other assessment evidence in mind: "In the end, any and all interpretations of test performance gain diagnostic meaning when they are corroborated by other data sources and when they are empirically or logically related to the area or areas of difficulty specified in the referral."

 In the United States, the Supreme Court ruled in the case Atkins v.
-Virginia, 536 U.S. 304 (2002) that states could not impose capital punishment on persons with "mental retardation", defined in subsequent cases as persons with IQ scores below 70.
+Virginia, 536 U.S. 304 (2002) that states could not impose capital punishment on people with "mental retardation", defined in subsequent cases as people with IQ scores below 70.
 This legal standard continues to be actively litigated in capital cases.